lukasvice/timeweb-genie/README.md

    Optional config options:

-   - `justificationTypes`: Overwrite the default types to be considered for calculating the working times (comma-separated values)
+   - `justificationTypes`: Overwrite the default types to be considered for calculating the working times (array of strings)
+   - `targetWorkingHours`: Overwrite the default target working hours (number)

 ## Usage